Bdita/cwm-web/README.md

-The backend implementation containt a python project called `backend` (name open for change).
-Provides an API to handle shops, product catalogs, products, carts, orders, etc..
+The backend implementation contains a python project called `cwmbackend` .
+Provides an API to handle bookings.